Source-Free Domain Adaptation for Geospatial Point Cloud Semantic Segmentation: Experiments

 \subsubsection{Analysis on DALES $\to$ Toronto-3D}

 Table \ref{tab:dales_t3d} details the transfer results from the ALS dataset to the MLS dataset.
-This setting involves a significant viewpoint shift from a "high-altitude nadir view" to a "ground-level street view," leading to distinct performance among different adaptation mechanisms.
+This setting involves a significant viewpoint shift from a ``high-altitude nadir view" to a ``ground-level street view," leading to distinct performance among different adaptation mechanisms.

-AdaBN replaces BN statistics with local means of the target domain, leading to a drop in mIoU to 40.36\%.
-This failure is attributed to the spatially non-uniform scanning characteristics of MLS data, which result in statistics that deviate significantly from the global distribution.
-Normalizing features with these biased local statistics compromises the model's original decision boundaries.
-TENT further exacerbates this decline to 36.53\%; its strategy of minimization of local batch entropy leads to overfitting dominant classes (e.g., Road) within extremely unbalanced data streams, triggering the forgetting of sparse categories (e.g., Fence).
+The AdaBN baseline, which replaces BN statistics with local target domain means, drops the mIoU to 40.36\%.
+This is due to the spatially non-uniform scanning of MLS data, which skews local statistics and compromises decision boundaries.
+TENT further exacerbates this decline to 36.53\%.
+Its strategy of minimizing local batch entropy leads to overfitting on dominant classes (e.g., Road) while triggering the forgetting of sparse categories like Fence.

 SHOT utilizes global prototype estimation to mitigate local noise, raising mIoU to 61.31\%.
 However, its distance-based greedy matching can cause misclassifications, such as Pole being misclassified as Building (Fig. \ref{fig:T3D_Result2}).
 In contrast, SHOT-ELR suffers a performance drop (mIoU 32.25\%) because its ELR mechanism proves overly conservative.
 It erroneously identifies key geometric features distorted by viewpoint shifts (e.g., Utility line) as label noise and suppresses them, hindering the model's ability to learn hard samples.
-TTYD is severely limited by "Label Distribution Shift."
+TTYD is severely limited by ``Label Distribution Shift."
 By forcing the prediction distribution of MLS data to align with the discrepant ALS prior, it causes the target-specific dominant category (e.g., Car) to be erroneously under-represented, with accuracy dropping to 0.43\% (Fig. \ref{fig:T3D_Result}).
 Additionally, the method of Wang et al. achieves the best result on the Road category (98.09\%), benefiting from its progressive BN update strategy's ability to smoothly adapt to spatially dominant categories with stable feature statistics.
-However, its failure on Fence (3.07\%) again exposes the shortcoming of online TTA: when facing long-tailed distributions, the scarcity of rare categories in local batches prevents the accumulation of sufficient gradients, ultimately leading to the "Winner-Takes-All" effect.
+However, its failure on Fence (3.07\%) again exposes the shortcoming of online TTA.
+When facing long-tailed distributions, the scarcity of rare categories in local batches prevents the accumulation of sufficient gradients, ultimately leading to the ``Winner-Takes-All" effect.